 California employers and dealerships are regularly getting hit with class action wage and hour claims, or lawsuits under the Private Attorneys General Act (PAGA), which presently allows a single employee to bring claims for all others who suffered any violation of numerous labor statutes.
 One common issue in these cases is meal breaks.
 Employers should be aware of potential meal break pitfalls.
 This article will help you avoid them.

 We explore some of the legal and deal considerations that buyers and sellers face in dealing with various types of acquisition financing in this article, originally published in Automotive Buy Sell Report.

-Scali Rasmussen Partner Jennifer Woo Burns, co-chair of the firm’s Labor and Employment practice, is among 75 honorees in today’s Los Angeles Business Journal special supplement honoring the city’s most influential women attorneys.
+Scali Rasmussen Partner Melanie S. Cliff, chair of the firm’s Regulatory and Licensing Practice and co-chair for the firm’s Diversity Initiative, is among 75 honorees in today’s Los Angeles Business Journal special supplement honoring the city’s most influential women attorneys.